faridarif/faridarif.github.io/all_collections/_posts/2023-07-10-switching.md

 date: 2023-07-10
 categories: ["Networking"]
 ---
-**Note: Before diving into switching concepts, it's important to have a solid understanding of some fundamental networking concepts including : Network Devices, Network Topologies, IP Addressing and Subnetting, and OSI Model.
+**Note: This blog post explains the fundamental switching concepts and basic configurations.
+Before diving into switching concepts, it's important to have a solid understanding of some fundamental networking concepts including : Network Devices, Network Topologies, IP Addressing and Subnetting, and OSI Model.
 These foundational concepts provide a solid framework for understanding the principles and technologies involved in networking and subsequently, switching.**

 Switching is the process of **forwarding data frames** from one network device to another.
 It occurs **within a local network**, and is responsible for **creating paths for data to flow** efficiently between devices.
 Switches are the key devices that perform this function.
 In switches, there are different types of ports that serve **specific purposes** and **provide various functionalities** :
 - **Access Ports** : Access ports are used to **connect end-user devices** (such as computers, printers, or IP phones) to the switch.
 They belong to a specific VLAN and carry untagged traffic for that VLAN.
 The frames sent and received through access ports are not tagged with VLAN IDs.